Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Garlic – Fresh is best, but you can also use jarred minced garlic.
 If you don’t have either on hand, you can substitute 1/2 teaspoon of garlic powder; just add it at the same time of the cream cheese.

-- Broth – I used reduced sodium chicken broth, because otherwise the cheesy broccoli casserole turns out too salty.
-Use vegetable broth instead if you want to keep it vegetarian.
+- Broth – I used store-bought reduced sodium, because otherwise the cheesy broccoli casserole turns out too salty.
+You can also make your own using my chicken broth recipe or use vegetable broth instead if you want to keep it vegetarian.
 Otherwise, bone broth also works great for extra nutrition.